New Mexico Higher Education Assessment Association

 The re-envisioned TF would retain its mission as defined.

-Rather than become an affiliate of the NMHEAA, the current NMATF become a Task Force of the NMHEAA.
+Rather than become an affiliate of the NMHEAA, the current NMATF becomes a taskforce of the NMHEAA.
 Changing the name from NMATF to the Student Learning Task Force (SLTF) better reflects the purpose of the Task Force.

 The re-envisioned TF would consider and serve the needs of institutions in supporting assessment at all levels of the institution, not just in general education.
 At the request of individual institutions, the SLTF would provide feedback regarding the effectiveness of individual assessment reports and programs.
 At the request of the HED, the SLT would review and provide feedback regarding specific assessment reports sent in any reporting cycle.